beejjorgensen/bgc/README.md

     * __STDC_WANT_LIB_EXT
   * make primer

 ### Bug fixes

-* When pandoc 2.8 comes up, switch all man page subheaders to h3 and supress them from the table of contents.
+* Ditch all the return 0s from main
+* C99 -> C11, note on versions